izhodson/izhodson/README.md

 Software and Data Engineer
 --------------------------

 Currently studying Computer Science and Mathematics at the University of Utah, expecting to graduate in 2024.
-Repositories are set to private due to my schools academic integrity policy.
 If you would like to see any of my projects feel free to contact me!

 *   🌍  I'm based in Salt Lake City
 *   ✉️  You can contact me at [isaachodson27@gmail.com](mailto:isaachodson27@gmail.com)